 If you are interested in taking this course as a full student, but cannot attend live at the currently scheduled time, please e-mail firstname.lastname@example.org with your preferred times.
 If I get enough requests for other time slots, I will open additional sections.

-Coming soon!
-The preview contains a sample lecture, a video message from Dr. Spaulding, the syllabus and a quiz to test your knowledge!
+The course preview contains a sample lecture, a video message from Dr. Spaulding, and the syllabus.

 Note: the system will require you to create an account to view the preview, but you will not need to enter your credit card information.

-For auditors, CEUs will require the submission of the secret words.
+- CEUs will require watching the lectures and submitting the secret words.

-For full students, CEUs will require completion of work in class as well as the completion of quizzes.
-Quizzes must be passed with an 80% or higher and 80% or more of all in-class work must be submitted in order to earn CEUs.
+- CEUs will require watching the lectures and submitting the secret words, attending 75% or more of the discussion sections and completion of work in class as well as the completion of a comprehensive quiz.
+The quiz must be passed with a score of 80% or higher.
 If you receive less than 80% on the quiz you may retake the quiz once, after contacting the instructor for clarification on the missed questions.
-Refunds will not be granted if you are unable to attend class and therefore unable to complete the required work.
-Excused absences will be granted in case of emergencies and illness (with proper documentation).

 - Refunds, minus a $10 processing fee, will be granted if requested up to 2 days before the start of class.
 After that, 50% refunds will be granted.